 But how can you tell if the air quality in your home is affecting your respiratory condition?
 Perhaps the problems are caused by outside sources or perhaps the issue is aggravated by internal factors.

-The best practice is to pay attention to when and where you experience symptoms.
-If your asthma allergies are enhanced when you enter a certain house or room, there may be a specific airborne contaminant that is causing more problems.
+A better practice is to pay attention to when and where you experience symptoms.
+If your allergies are enhanced when you enter a certain house or room, there may be a specific airborne contaminant that is causing more problems.